Investing FAQs

 What is a brokerage account and what can I do with it?

 Opening a brokerage account is one of the first steps to building your personal investment portfolio.
 A brokerage account is an investment account that allows you not only to manage your equity but also to buy and sell a variety of investments, including stocks, bonds, mutual funds, and ETFs.
 Any of these moves can have a tax impact.
 Buying or selling stock can impact your taxes.
-For advice on your personal situation, consult a tax advisor or a financial consultant.
+For advice on your personal situation, consult a tax advisor or a Financial Consultant.

 What is diversification?